M.S. Plan I (Thesis) Pathway

 Students should carefully review Thesis & Dissertation Policies and Procedures found on the Graduate Studies website.

-The forms listed below should be submitted at least 2 weeks prior to the defense date either in person to Graduate Studies or as attachments by email to the Manuscript Coordinator, Mayra Estrada, at email@example.com.
+The forms listed below should be submitted at least 2 weeks prior to the defense date by e-mail to the Manuscript Coordinator, Mayra Estrada, at firstname.lastname@example.org.

 - Information Cover Sheet